sreevidya05/databricks-training/week1/day1/readme.md

 * Aggregate functions (SUM, AVG, COUNT, MIN, MAX)
 * String pattern matching using LIKE
 * Date-based queries
-* Basic JOIN operations
-* Introduction to nested and correlated queries

 ## Platform Used